Canubix/cx-kb/README.md

-# cx-kb (Openbox Keybinds Extractor)
+# Openbox Keybinds Extractor

-**cx-kb** is a program designed to extract and display a list of keybindings from the Openbox configuration file (`rc.xml`).
+program designed to extract and display a list of keybindings from the Openbox configuration file (`rc.xml`).
 The program allows you to:

 1. **Extract Keybindings:**
    - Assigned to execute commands (`Execute`).